 Deborah Potvin Deborah Potvin, PhD, is a neuropsychologist who joined Children's National Hospital in 2016.
 Dr. Potvin has a focus on neuropsychological assessment for children with ASD, early diagnosis of ASD, and preschool assessment.

-Cara Pugliese Cara Pugliese, PhD, is a clinical psychologist at Children's National Hospital.
-She specializes in the assessment and treatment of children and adolescents with autism spectrum disorders (ASD) and their families.
+Cara Pugliese Cara Pugliese, PhD, was a clinical psychologist at Children's National Hospital.

 Allison Ratto Allison Ratto, PhD, is a psychologist in the Center for Autism Spectrum Disorders at Children’s National.
 She specializes in assessment and treatment of ASD and related developmental disorders, particularly in young children and intellectually delayed individuals.